SoftInstigate/restheart-website/docs3/Installation_and_Setup.md

 Please follow the next sections for a full local installation.

-# Run it on your host - what you need
+# Run it on your host

 If you don’t have them already, please download the following packages: